What does an instructional designer do?

 - Manage the implementation of new technologies on-campus for the use of instruction

 The above list gives an overview of what I do ..
-I would suspect that all Learning Technologists have similar duties, but depending on the type of environment you work in they could definitely vary quite a bit.
+I would suspect that all Instructional Designers have similar duties, but depending on the type of environment you work in they could definitely vary quite a bit.

-My role is evolving, however… I am going to become an Instructional Designer soon… Below is an infographic about the new role I will be taking on soon.
+My role has evolved, I am becoming an Instructional Designer… Below is an infographic about the new role I have taken on.